tibabit/vim-templates/README.md

 - `MACRO_GUARD_FULL` : Same as `MACRO_GUARD`, except relative path is used in place of file name. e.g. `relative/to/filename.h -> RELATIVE_TO_FILENAME_H`
 - `CLASS` : class name, same as `FILE`
 - `CURSOR` : This is a spacial placeholder, it does not expand into anything but the cursor is placed at this location after the template expansion

-## Auto initialization
-By default auto initialization is set to true, so whenever a new file is created, file is automatically initialized with matching template.
-However you can dissable it by seting `g:tmpl_auto_initialize` to `0` in your .vimrc file.